Alexdoru/MWE/README.md

 Note : OrangeMarshall's Vanilla Enhancements is not compatible with this mod, the chat, tablist and hitbox related features from this mod will not work.

-## Feature list
+## Features

+### Vanilla Enhancements

+#### Chat

+- **Chat heads** - Displays heads of players in front of chat messages
+- **Chat Copy** - Left/Right click to copy a chat message, hold shift to copy one line
+- **Chat Search** - Adds a search bar in the chat to search chat messages, press Ctrl + F to enter chat search, Ctrl + Shift + F to use Regex search, the search icon can be hidden when it's not used, and it can be moved for compatibility
+- **Longer chat** - Extends the chat size to 32 000 lines
+- **Case command fix** - Fix command handler only supporting commands written in all lower case
+- **Forge command fix** - Fix forge trying to run commands even if you don't put a `/` in front of your message
+- **Tabcomplete player names** - Ability to tab complete player names in the chat all the time
+- **Clean chat logs** - Removes formatting codes from the chat logs

+#### Hurt Color

+- **Custom color** - Change the color entities take when they get hurt
+- **Team colored color** - For players, the hurt color will be the color of their team
+- **Color armor** - For players, their armor will be colored as well when they get hurt, as it does in 1.7
+- **Wither Hurt Color** - Gives a team colored hurt color to withers if they have a team

+#### Tablist

+- **Colored scores** - Render the scores/health in color, according to the score value/health and the player's maximum health points
+- **Change size** - Change the amount of players displayed in the tablist (disabled with Patcher)
+- **Display playercount** - Display the amount of players in your current lobby at the top of the tablist
+- **Hide header/footer** - Hide the header and footer text of the tablist
+- **Hide ping** - Hide the ping values in the tablist if all the values are equal to 1
+- **Choose column spacing** - Choose the spacing between columns in the tablist
+- **Fix background** - Fix the background of the tablist not being symmetric and sometimes missing pixels on one side

+#### Performance

+- **Limit dropped items** - Dynamically modifies the render distance for dropped items entities to preserve performance

+#### Render

+- **Cancel night vision** - Removes the blueish tint from night vision
+- **Clear view** - Stops rendering particles that are too close (75cm) to the screen for a better visibility
+- **Colored scores above head** - Renders the scores/health above player heads in color, according to the score value/health and the player's maximum health points

+#### Bug Fix

+- **Fix actionbar text overlap** - Prevents the actionbar text from overlapping with the armor bar if the player has more than 2 rows of health

-### Basic PVP Mods
+### PVP Stuff

 - **Armor HUD** - Renders your armor on the screen, render vertically or horizontally, choose to render durability, choose to only render when the durability is low
 - **Potion HUD** - Renders your potion effects on the screen, render vertically or horizontally, choose the text color
 - **Toggle Sprint** - Holds your sprint when you hold the forward key, there is a keybind to toggle it

-### Enhancements

 - **Arrow hit HUD** - HUD that displays the health of players when shooting them with a bow
-- **Squad HUD** - A mini tablist that will display only members of your squad
 - **Speed HUD** - HUD displaying your speed
 - **Mini Potion HUD** - Just a colored number with remaining duration of potion buffs
-- **Chat heads** - Display heads of players in front of chat messages (disabled with Feather client)
-- **Chat Copy** - Left/Right click to copy a chat message, hold shift to copy one line
-- **Chat Search** - add search bar in the chat to search chat messages, press Ctrl + F to enter chat search, Ctrl + Shift + F to use Regex search, the search icon can be hidden when it's not used, and it can be moved for compatibility
-- **Longer chat** - setting to extend the chat size to 32 000 lines
-- **Forge command fix** - fix forge trying to run commands even if you don't put a `/` in front of your message
-- **Case command fix** - fix command handler only supporting commands written in all lower case
-- **Cancel night vision** - Remove the blueish tint from night vision
-- **Clear view** - Stop rendering particles that are too close (75cm) to the screen for a better visibility
-- **Sound warning low HP** - Play a sound when your health drops below a certain threshold
+- **Sound warning low HP** - Plays a sound when your health drops below a certain threshold
-- **Limit dropped items** - Dynamically modify the render distance for dropped items entities to preserve performance
-- **Safe Inventory** - Prevent you from dropping your sword or from hotkeying important kit items in outside inventories in Mega Walls
+- **Sword Drop Protection** - Prevents you from dropping your sword

-- **Custom hurt color** - Change the color entities take when they get hurt
-- **Color armor** - For players, their armor will be colored as well when they get hurt, as it does in 1.7
-- **Team colored hit color** - For players, the hurt color will be the color of their team
+### Hypixel

-- **Short coins messages** - On Hypixel, remove the booster info in the coin messages to make the message smaller
+- **Short coins messages** - on Hypixel, removes the booster info in the coin and token messages to make the messages smaller
-- **Ban reveal** - Reveals the name of the player getting banned when playing on hypixel
-- **Colored scores above head** - Render the scores/health in colour, according to the score value/health and the player's maximum health points
-- **Colored scores in tablist** - Render the scores/health in colour, according to the score value/health and the player's maximum health points
-- **Hide tablist header/footer** - Hide the header and footer text of the tablist
-- **Hide tablist ping** - Hide the ping values in the tablist if all the values are equal to 1
-- **Display playercount in tablist** - Display the amount of players in your current lobby at the top of the tablist
+- **Warp Protection** - Adds confirmation when clicking the "Play Again" paper if you have players in your squad

-- **Change tablist size** - Change the amount of players displayed in the tablist (disabled with Patcher)
-- **Choose tablist column spacing** - Choose the spacing between columns in the tablist
-- **Tabcomplete player names** - Ability to tab complete player names in the chat all the time
-- **Hide toggle sprint HUD** - Hide the toggle sprint HUD from OrangeMarshall's SimpleMod
-- **Fix tablist rect background** - Fix the background of the tablist not being symmetric and sometimes missing pixels on one side
-- **Fix actionbar text overlap** - Prevent the actionbar text from overlapping with the armor bar if the player has more than 2 rows of health
-- **Fix case commands tabcomplete** - Fix not being able to tabcomplete commands if the command contains uppercased letters
-- **Hide Optifine hats** - Hide cosmetic hats added by Optifine during certain seasons
-- **Command keybinds** - Keybinds to run the commands `/kill` & `/surface`
-- **Clean chat logs** - Remove formatting codes from the chat logs
-- **Wither Hurt Color** - Gives a team colored hurt color to withers if they have a team
+### Squad System

+Add players to your squad using the `/squad` command, your squadmates will appear with a pink nametag and a distinctive icon in front of their name.
+You can use `/squad add <name> as <alias>` to change the name of a squadmate.

+- **Squad Icons** - Toggle the icons in front of nametags for your squadmates
+- **Squad HUD** - A mini tablist that will display only members of your squad
+- **Pink Squadmates** - Nametags of squadmates will appear pink as well as their hitboxes and hurt color
+- **Nick hider** - Display to yourself your own name when you are nicked in a squad
+- **Keep First Letter** - Keeps the first letter of a squadmate when giving them an alias, so you can track them on the compass

 ### Hitbox mod, better f3+b: